jamesxlima/50projects50days/README.md

 # 50projects50days
-A Repository for the "50 Projects 50 in Days - HTML, CSS, JS" by Brad Traversy
+A Repository for the "50 Projects 50 in Days - HTML, CSS, JS" course by Brad Traversy